+White Winter Pearmain

-White Winter Pearmain: There is some confusion as to the origin of this apple; some say it originated in Indiana around 1849, others that it came from 1200AD England.
+There is some confusion as to the origin of this apple; some say it originated in Indiana around 1849, others that it came from 1200AD England.
 Medium to large in size, the White Winter Pearmain has a pale yellow skin with streaks of reddish blush.
 The skin is waxy and tough.
-Yellowish flesh is crisp, juicy, and tender with a sub-acidic flavor with a hint of sweetness.
+Yellowish flesh is crisp, juicy and tender with a hint of sweetness.
 One of the premier dessert apples.
-Striking to both the eye and the taste buds.